julia-dizhak/rails-depot/README.md

 * install all dependencies: tailwind, etc
 * install Rails 7.0.8 `rails new depot --css tailwind`
 * install ruby 3.1.2 `brew install ruby`
-* install a database SQLite 3
+* SQLite 3 db is is the default database for Rails and was installed along with Rails
 * run in console `rails s` and open `http://localhost:3000/products`

 ## Technical details for the App